-- Do children learn grammar and multiplication at school?
+- Do children learn grammar, addition, subtraction, multiplication and division at school?

-Multiplication (to at least 10x10), division, addition, subtraction, fractions and decimals are all taught through the mandatory K–6 Mathematics curriculum.
+Addition, subtraction, multiplication, division, fractions and decimals are all taught through the mandatory K–6 Mathematics curriculum.

-- What do students have to do to gain the School Certificate?
+- What is the RoSA and what do students have to do to obtain the RoSA?

 - What do students have to do to gain the HSC?

 How your HSC works is a step-by-step guide to the HSC, from enrolment through to the HSC results.

 Students should choose courses based on their interests, abilities and career aspirations.
 That is, they should choose subjects they like, subjects they’re good at and subjects that fit in with what they want to do when they leave school.
 Students should talk to their teachers and their school’s Careers Adviser to make realistic, informed subject choices.
 Read more about subject selection on Students Online.

 - Can schools stop students from doing the courses they choose?

 - BOSTES makes its syllabuses available to all schools in NSW.
 However, each school determines its own timetable based on the resources available to it and this includes the number of courses available to students.
 Any problems associated with subject choice for individual students need to be resolved with the school.

 - Who decides which courses a school offers?